gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 == Abstract & Extending

-The first step in the logic query is retrieving all abstract & extending classes (`get-abstract-and-extending-classes`), the complete method can be found in @method-abstract-extending.
+The first step in the logic query is retrieving all abstract & extending classes (`get-abstract-and-extending-classes`).
+For the full source code of each method, see @method-abstract-extending.

 The first step is retrieving all the ast nodes of type `:TypeDeclaration` and define this as the `extending` class.
 For each ast node, retrieve the type of the declaration and check if the ast-node is a class-type, shown in  @retrieve-extending.